 Now, let’s move to the filling mixture.

-Finely chop the rest of the onions.
+- Finely chop the rest of the onions.
 Put a large pan on medium flame and pour 6 tablespoons of cooking oil.
+Let it heat.

-Stir often.
-Now add the rice and cook together for about 5 minutes, stirring continuously.
+- Stir often.
+Add the rice and cook together for about 5 minutes, stirring continuously.

 While the rice is cooling, take out the cabbage head from the water, drain well and start preparing the cabbage leaves.

-Put the ground pork into a large bawl.
-Add to the meat and mix together salt, pepper (to taste) and the rice and onion mixture.
-Prepare for step two.
+- Put the ground pork into a large bawl.
+Add salt, pepper (to taste) and the rice & onion mixture.
+Mix everything together with your hands.

-We are going to start making the cabbage rolls.
+We are going to start making our sarmale.

 Now, we are going to layer them into the prepared pan above.
 The order is as follows.

-On the bottom of the pan pour 2-3 tbsp of cooking oil.
+- Pour 2-3 tbsp of cooking oil in a large cooking pan.
 Add a small onion (julienne) and a handful of chopped cabbage.